OptimalBits/ground/Readme.md

     // Instantiate
     var myHouse = new House(3, 'white');

+If your objects are always inheriting from some object from the gnd.Base hierarchy, you can use the simplifed method *extend*:

+    // Create a simple object
+    var Animal = gnd.Base.extend();

-Classes derived from gnd.Base are not so much different from a normal javascript object, but we get some useful features such as:
+Objects derived from gnd.Base are not so much different from a normal javascript object, but we get some useful features such as:

   - Events
   - Bindings